linode/docs/docs/applications/messaging/installing-rocketchat-ubuntu-16-04/index.md

 ## View Your Rocket.Chat Site

-1. Certbot updated your NGINX configuration, so test the new configuration to make sure it works:
+1. Certbot updated your NGINX configuration.
+Test the new configuration to make sure it works:

         sudo nginx -t